dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 This should “just work”, and having static extensions would significantly increase the value of this feature, by allowing users to introduce their own shorthands for any interface type.

+The specification has tried to say "do a static member lookup on the denoted declaration" to abstract over what that does, so that a later language version could have a second for that lookup that checked static extensions.

 #### Nullable types and `Null`